 Because of how quickly franchised locations can be opened, public awareness of your brand will increase rapidly.
 And this tends to snowball.
 The more public awareness you create, the faster you sell franchises, and the quicker your brand builds.

 To fuel the brand-building efforts, you can require that franchisees pay into an advertising or brand building fund that you control.
 The size of the contribution and how the funds are spent is up to you.

 Franchisees represent the best, long-term management there is.
 You won’t need to be involved in day-to-day operations or deal with the turnover associated with employee managed, company-owned locations.

-Franchise owners, usually with their life savings invested, are highly motivated to make sure that the store is kept clean, runs well, employees are operating up to system standards and the business makes a nice profit.
+Franchise owners, usually with their life savings invested, are highly motivated to make sure that the business is kept clean, runs well, employees are operating up to system standards and the company makes a nice profit.

-They also become part of a different community and help promote the franchise and brand awareness in the local area.
+Your franchisees also become part of the community and help promote the franchise and brand awareness in the local area.